DENIOS Ltd

 Assess danger

 Assess the leak and identify the spilled fluid and potential quantity if possible.
 If necessary, inform the (plant) fire brigade and other auxiliary personnel.
-Your own safety always comes first.
+Your safety always comes first.

 2